 Observe the dynamics of earth systems interactions through climate, hydrologic, and land use systems study at landscape to global scales.
-Earth systems research often requires the use of spatially explicit data and capabilities such as remote sensing and geographic information systems combined with modeling in ways that address policy at relevant scales.
+Earth systems research often requires the use of spatially explicit data and capabilities such as remote sensing from space-based, airborne, or UAV platforms and geographic information systems combined with modeling in ways that address policy at relevant scales.
 Study of the earth system may involve historical analysis and forecasts of earth system interactions across years, decades or millennia via simulation models which may need to be implemented on supercomputers.

-Innovate changes in daily life through material production and process development that provide a healthy quality of life without compromising the ecosystem, human health, or the ability of future generations to meet their own needs.
-Green technology includes life cycle analysis, source reduction, resilience engineering, and responsible decision making which can simultaneously promote economic development within the context of environmental stewardship.
-Compelling issues in green technology include new means of generating and evaluating energy and energy efficiency, environmentally friendly and energy efficient building materials, chemical products and processes that reduce or eliminate use and generation of hazardous substances, and green nanotechnology.
+Innovate changes in daily life through materials production, product/system design, and system realization to provide a healthy quality of life without compromising the ecosystem, human health, or the ability of future generations to meet their own needs.
+Approaches for greening technological systems include life cycle assessment, source reduction, resilience engineering, material flow analysis, and responsible decision making which can simultaneously promote economic development and environmental stewardship.
+Green technology challenges include new means of generating and evaluating energy and energy efficiency, environmentally friendly and energy-efficient buildings/building materials, chemical products and processes that reduce or eliminate use and generation of hazardous substances, energy efficient manufacturing processes, and green nanotechnology.

 Human Impacts on Biosphere Processes

-Assess human activity on natural ecosystem health and resources including water quality, quantity, and movement, soil health, air quality, and biodiversity.
-Both deliberate and inadvertent human practices have led to smog, ozone thinning, acid rain, habitat destruction, loss of biodiversity, invasive species, water quality impairment and water wars, the energy crisis, and resource depletion, which have threatened our long-term health and the planet on which we depend.
+Both deliberate and inadvertent human practices have led to negative or unintended consequences on health and natural resources including water quality, quantity, and movement, soil health, air quality, and biodiversity.
 Biosphere studies involve geology, ecology, soils, atmospheric processes and climate, hydrological sciences, and biogeochemistry.
 Impacts of current concern include climate change, endocrine disruption, human health, and water wars.